Man ‘murdered couple before freezing some remains and bringing rest to bridge’

 It was said Mosquera visited the UK more than once and spent time with Mr Alfonso and Mr Longworth, engaging in sex acts with the former in exchange for payment, and that the couple also visited the defendant in his home country of Colombia.

-“They seemed to enjoy one another’s company,” Ms Heer said of the trio.
+“They seemed to enjoy one another’s company,” Ms Heer said of the trio, also telling the jury how Mr Alfonso arranged a guest membership for Mosquera at the gym where he worked and asked for the defendant to be included in the staff five-a-side football WhatsApp group.

 The prosecutor told the jury that Mosquera “had other matters on his mind” when he visited Mr Alfonso and Mr Longworth in June last year.